Southern Oregon Wine and Food

 Guided Southern Oregon Wine Tours

-This tour is designed for the knowledgeable wine lover.
-Southern Oregon Winery Tours offers a rich experience, providing an in-depth education of the region’s history and a hands-on tasting experience that guarantees more than a self-guided tour allows.
+These companies design tours for both the knowledgeable and ‘amateur’ wine lover.
+They offer a rich experience, providing an in-depth education of the region’s history and a hands-on tasting experience that guarantees more than a self-guided tour allows.

 Tours include all wine tasting fees, vineyard picnic, and transportation to vineyards and back.
 For any purchases, the tour guests get wine-club pricing.
-For more detailed description and itinerary of the tour visit Wine Hopper Tours.
+For more detailed description and itinerary of the tours visit: Wine Hopper Tours or Bravo Outings.

 Do-It-Yourself Wine Tours